Khalili Collection of Islamic Art: Scientific instruments

 Throughout the history of Islam, its rituals have made use of scientific procedures to find the direction of Mecca and to determine the times of prayers within the lunar calendar.
 Around two hundred objects in the collection relate to medieval Islamic science and medicine, including astronomical instruments, tools, scales, weights, and supposedly magical items intended for medical use.
-The astrolabes include an exceptionally large example commissioned by Shah Jahan and a rare example with Hebrew inscriptions, dating from around 1300.
+The astrolabes include an exceptionally large example made for Shah Jahan, which has become known as the Khalili astrolabe and a rare example with Hebrew inscriptions, dating from around 1300.
 The collection has one of the largest groups of Islamic globes, of diverse types and dates.
 One that was made in 1285–6 is among the oldest known examples.
 There are also quadrants of wood and of metal.
 Magical healing bowls, inscribed with verses from the Quran and other writing, were common in the Islamic world from the 12th century onwards.
 The collection has a 12th-century example from Syria.
 Made for the ruler Nur al-Din Mahmud Zengi, it has an inscription promising to cure anyone who drinks from it of any poison or affliction.